CaltechOpticalObservatories/camera-interface/README.md

    % make
 ```

- - run the program,
+ - run the program using one of these forms,

 ```
+   % ../bin/camerad <file.cfg>
+   % ../bin/camerad -f <file.cfg>
-   % ../bin/cameraserver <file.cfg>
+   % ../bin/camerad -d -f <file.cfg>
 ```

    where <file.cfg> is an appropriate configuration file.
 See the example .cfg files
-   in this distribution.
+   in the Config directory of this distribution.
+Note that the -f option specifies
+   a config file and the -d option forces it to run as a daemon, overriding any
+   DAEMON=no setting in the configuration file.

  - Note that only when INTERFACE_TYPE is set to Archon will the emulator software
  be compiled.